Sean Murphy Player Props: Braves vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks rank 15th in baseball in home runs surrendered (64 total, 1.1 per game).
+- Diamondbacks pitchers combine to rank 18th in baseball in home runs allowed (66 total, 1.1 per game).

-- Kelly (6-3) takes the mound for the Diamondbacks in his 12th start of the season.
-He has a 3.11 ERA in 63 2/3 innings pitched, with 69 strikeouts.
+- Nelson makes the start for the Diamondbacks, his 12th of the season.
+He is 2-2 with a 5.37 ERA and 37 strikeouts through 57 2/3 innings pitched.

-- His most recent time out came on Sunday against the Boston Red Sox, when the right-hander threw 6 1/3 innings, surrendering one earned run while allowing four hits.
+- His last appearance came on Monday against the Colorado Rockies, when the right-hander threw five innings, surrendering five earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.